 In the first article on Service Level Agreements (SLAs) we said that there was a matching process between the record on which an SLA will be applied and the SLAs that had been defined in the Service Level Agreements application.
 To allow this matching process to proceed the SLA has several fields and some table windows which are used as filter criteria against which the record will be evaluated before an SLA is applied.
 Further, what happens if multiple SLAs are matching to the details entered on the Service Request or Work Order, how does Maximo decide which is applied?

-In the first article we said that the Site and Organization fields were being used as filter criteria.
+In the first article we said that the A structural element of a Maximo database that is used for data separation.
+More and Organization fields were being used as filter criteria.
 The Service Request must have a value in the Site field to use the Apply SLA action.
 If the Service Request is for the BEDFORD site, the SLA’s which reference BEDFORD, or organization EAGLENA without reference to a site, or reference no Site or Organization, will be a match.

 We also said that Service Group and Service fields were being used as filter criteria.
 If both fields have been entered on the SLA, then both field values must be on the Service Request for there to be a match.
 If both fields have been entered on the Service Request, then an SLA with the Service Group and a null Service would still be a match as would an SLA with both Service Group and Service as null values.